 - Tip: Don’t forget when booking travel to Niue that Niue is actually one day behind New Zealand.
 So those same flights arrive back on different days when you account for the change in time zone!

-10 Things to do in Niue
+10 Things To Do in Niue

-Here are 10 things to do in Niue and tips for how to get around the island, where to eat and where to stay.
+Here are 10 Things To Do in Niue and tips for how to get around the island, where to eat and where to stay.

-1. Togo Chasm – Things to do in Niue
+1. Togo Chasm – Things To Do in Niue

 2. Avaiki Cave

 Avaiki Cave is on the same stretch of the island as Hio Beach and Limu Pools.
+The cave is a historical place in Niue as this was where the first canoe landed.

 It is best to visit Avaiki during the low tide as there is a swimming cave to the north of the main cave.